Safer Use of Computers

 The Choice of Using Wireless Tablets Compared to New, Slim, Lightweight Laptops

 Tablets are very popular these days, and more and more people are switching over to using them for everything they did on their computer, including surfing the web and email.
-There is a problem with them, however, and for that reason, we recommend that clients choose one of the newer laptops on the market, such as the Mac Air.
+There is a problem with them, however, and for that reason, you may want to choose one of the newer laptops on the market, such as the Mac Air--see below.

-The reason why we prefer a Mac Air, and any other new, slim, lightweight laptop, to tablets is because you cannot connect to the Internet with a tablet any other way except wirelessly.
-The only jack on a tablet is used to recharge the battery and to synch up with a computer to exchange and download files, but I was told that these tablets do not allow you to access the Internet through a computer that it is synched up with.
+The reason why we prefer a Mac Air, and any other new, slim, lightweight laptop, to tablets is because you cannot officially connect to the Internet with a tablet any other way except wirelessly.
+The Lightning jack used to recharge the tablet's battery and to synch the tablet up with a computer to exchange and download files does not allow you to officially access the Internet through a computer that the tablet is synched up with nor to connect directly to a router with an Ethernet cable.
+Or so we thought.

-Any laptop, however, including the Mac Air, will have one or more USB ports.
+If you want to connect to the web on a device other than an iPad without being exposed to radio frequencies, any laptop, excluding the Mac Air, will have an Ethernet port.
 With all but the latest slim laptops, you can plug an Ethernet cable directly into the Ethernet jack on the side or back of the laptop.
-You can then get a long Ethernet cord and connect to the Internet that way, turning off the Wi-Fi feature on the laptop so you don't get exposed to the radio frequencies that still come out of the laptop as it looks for a Wi-Fi enabled router even if an Ethernet cable is plugged in.
+You can then get a long Ethernet cord and connect to the Internet that way, turning off the Wi-Fi on the laptop so you don't get exposed to the radio frequencies that are still transmitted as the laptop looks for a Wi-Fi enabled router, which it will do even if an Ethernet cable is plugged in.

-Since the Mac Air is so slim, however, it does not have an Ethernet jack, but you can purchase a USB to Ethernet adapter cable from Apple that you can plug into one of its USB ports and then plug an Ethernet cable into the other end of the adapter
+Since the Mac Air is so slim, however, it does not have an Ethernet jack, but you can purchase a USB-to-Ethernet adapter cable from Apple that you can plug into one of its USB ports and then plug an Ethernet cable into the other end of the adapter.
+You can also do this with the Mac Air's Thunderbolt port by using a similar adapter, but this one is a Thunderbolt-to-Ethernet adapter.
+Both cost $29 and can easily be ordered through the links given above.

 Then you can plug the other end of the Ethernet cable into any Ethernet jack on your router or in your wall, if you have an Ethernet network in your house.
 You should then put your Mac Air into Airplane mode, which shuts off the Wi-Fi radio broadcast feature, since you don't need it until you take the tablet out of the house.